haiwera-silk-cd/magento-devdocs/guides/v2.1/migration/migration-migrate-follow-up.md

 ## Overview

 Some behaviour and logic of Magento 1 has been implemented differently in Magento 2.
-The Data Migration Tool takes care of it.
+The 数据迁移工具 takes care of it.
 Although, there are some migration aspects you should know about, and sometimes you must take minor steps for some functionalities to work smoothly after migration.

 ## Information

 ### Split database not supported

-The Data Migration Tool doesn't support split databases.
+The 数据迁移工具 doesn't support split databases.

 ### Group Prices converted to Tier Prices